DavidSoldat/Ispit-IOT/README.md

-IOT project for the exam.
+IOT project I made for an exam.
 Used modules: pyttsx3, imdb, speech_recognition, pyodbc.